cbayley-edu/readme-generator/README.md

 ## Description

 A good readme.md file is key to a good project on your GitHub repository.
 It gives people an initial overview of your project as well as how to access it, use it, and any other pertinent information that you provide.
-README files are separated into sections and can include a Table of Contents for visitors to quickly access the different sections of your readme at the click of a button. \n\nThis readme generator will prompt you with questions, thus guiding you through easily creating your readme file for your project.
+README files are separated into sections and can include a Table of Contents for visitors to quickly access the different sections of your readme at the click of a button.

+This readme generator will prompt you with questions, thus guiding you through easily creating your readme file for your project.
 It is run using node.js with inquirer.

 ## Table of Contents